-Although there are four card networks operating in the country, the market is dominated by Visa and Mastercard, which together represent 99% market share both in terms of the number of credit cards in issue and billed volume as of 2020.
+Although four card networks are operating in the country, the market is dominated by Visa and Mastercard, which represent 99% market share in terms of the number of credit cards in issue and billed volume as of 2020.

 Key Retail Banks and Issuers

-There are 21 UAE banks active here, as well as 37 licensed branches of foreign banks (covering both conventional and Islamic banking).
-Total assets of the Emirati banking system came to approximately $704 billion at the end of 2020.
+There are 21 UAE banks active here and 37 licensed branches of foreign banks (covering both conventional and Islamic banking).
+The total assets of the Emirati banking system came to approximately $704 billion at the end of 2020.